Back to Dealfront DigestSales

 • Customer advisory boards

-First, implementing customer feedback improves your products/services for all customers, even those who didn't leave feedback.
 Second, it tells customers you care about their opinions.
-Remember that even customers who didn't leave feedback most likely read the reviews and suggestions from other customers.
-When they see you act on the feedback, they'll perceive you as the customer-centric company you claim you are.
+Remember that even customers who didn't leave feedback most likely read other customer reviews and suggestions.
+When they see you accommodate feedback, they'll also see you’re authentically a customer-centric company.

-Analyzing and optimizing the sales funnel
+Analyze and optimize the sales funnel

 Track and measure key metrics